estellad/Excel_Learning_Notes/README.md

 A markdown file dedicated to everything about Excel :sleepy: on Windows.
-Life as a consultant, you know ~

 ## Basics
 ### General